 A MODERN SALON

 One reads and hears much of the great French salons; and pronounces them always extinct as dodos, although what it is that is extinct, I do not know.
-It struck me last night, dining with the Morrells, that the effort was certainly in that direction, and if it failed, one would be able to see why.
-For this reason, she approaches them in a definite way; the only thing they have in common is a love of the arts.
+It struck me last night, dining with the Morrells, that the effort was certainly in that direction, and if it failed, one would be able to see why.1 Lady Ottoline has a definite end in view; she is a great lady who has become discontented with her own class, and has found what she wanted in the class of artists, writers, and professional people.2 For this reason, she approaches them in a definite way; the only thing they have in common is a love of the arts.
 In return, they see her not as the aristocrat who is shut off from them although they may for a moment come into contact with her, but as a disembodied spirit escaping from her world into a purer air, where she can never take root.

 This gives their intercourse a kind of lustre and illusion; they are always conscious that she comes from a distance, with strange colours upon her; and she, that these humbler creatures have yet a vision of the divine.